visit austria, visit austria, banner

 Some of these side streets are main roads in local neighbourhoods, and therefore it also happens that they get double names.
 For example, Soi 63 is also called Ekkamai Road, as it is a major main road in the small, trendy neighborhood of Ekkamai.
 Large side streets can also have side streets themselves, which are for example called Ekkamai Alley or just a number.

-The most interesting places are from Soi 4 to Soi 69, and then you can take the Skytrain further away to the river, temples and e.g. to “The Ancient City”, there is a must see for anyone with a penchant for architecture and history – just remember to hire a golf cart, because it's a huge area.
+In addition, you can take the green Skytrain line Sukhumvit further south.
+You can easily get down to the river, temples, etc “The Ancient City”, there is a must see for anyone with a penchant for architecture and history – just remember to hire a golf cart, because it's a huge area.
+You must get off at terminus Kheka, and take a taxi for 10 minutes from there.

 • Bangkok ekkamai skytrain station Thong Lo Thailand travel